14 zip codes·Updated June 2026

 Median Rent

-Get rental comps for any property in Spokane
+Comps for any address in Spokane

 Median Asking Rent by Bedroom